Johnleonarduc/fyyur/README.md

 - Set your environment variables or update the config file to reflect your database configurations

 5. **Run Migrations:**
-Since the migrations have already been created, running the upgrade command, creates the necessary feild in the database
+Since the migrations have already been created, running the upgrade command, creates the necessary feilds in the database
 ```
 flask upgrade
 ```